GoogleContainerTools/skaffold/docs/design_proposals/ko-builder.md

   the ko builder is portable:

-  1. The Skaffold config can be shared with other developers and ops teams, and used in CI/CD pipelines, without requiring installing additional tools such as Docker or [crane](https://github.com/google/go-containerregistry/blob/main/cmd/crane/README.md) (or even ko, depending on how the builder is implemented).
+  1. The Skaffold config can be shared with other developers and ops teams, and used in CI/CD pipelines, without requiring users to install additional tools such as Docker Engine or [crane](https://github.com/google/go-containerregistry/blob/main/cmd/crane/README.md) (or even ko, depending on how the builder is implemented).
 This eases the path to adoption of Skaffold and reduces friction for users, both for